MicrosoftDocs/WSL/WSL/networking.md

 ## DNS Tunneling

-Setting [`dnsTunneling=true` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-settings-for-wslconfig) has WSL use a virtualization feature to answer DNS requests from within WSL, instead of requesting them over a networking packet.
+On machines running Windows 11 22H2 and higher, setting [`dnsTunneling=true` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-settings-for-wslconfig) has WSL use a virtualization feature to answer DNS requests from within WSL, instead of requesting them over a networking packet.
 This feature is aimed to improve compatibility with VPNs, and other complex networking set ups.

 ## Auto Proxy

-Setting [`autoProxy=true` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-settings-for-wslconfig) enforces WSL to use Windows' HTTP proxy information.
+On machines running Windows 11 22H2 and higher, setting [`autoProxy=true` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-settings-for-wslconfig) enforces WSL to use Windows' HTTP proxy information.
 If you have a proxy already set up in Windows, enabling this feature will make that proxy be set automatically in WSL as well.

 ## WSL and firewall